jacoby149/web10/docs/sdk.md

+### Anonymous Users

+When not logged into web10 on a website with the wapi.js sdk, you can still utilize the web10 CRUD functionality.
+The api will register you as the 'anon' user [a user with the name **anon**].

-### Authentication - Hello World Demo
+### Hello World Demo

-Below is an example of some html and javascript utilizing all of the above authentication functionality to handle login for a simple hello world app. <a href="https://docs.web10.app/hello">**Demo Link**</a>
+Below is an example of some html and javascript utilizing all of the above SDK functions to handle login for a simple hello world app. <a href="https://docs.web10.app/hello">**Demo Link**</a>

 ```html
 <html>